iszczesniak/cpp/categories/index.md

 A temporary object (or just a temporary) is an object that is created when an expression is evaluated.
-A temporary is automatically destroyed when it is not needed anymore.
+A temporary is automatically destroyed (i.e., you don't need to explicitly destroy it) when it is not needed anymore.

 A temporary is needed when: